 In 2001, roots/folk musician John Wort Hannam quit his teaching job and spent 10 months depleting his savings while sat at his kitchen table, wearing a lucky hat, writing his first ten songs.
-Eighteen years later, with a few feathers in that lucky hat that include a JUNO nomination and a Canadian Folk Music Award for Best Album of the Year.
+Eighteen years later, he has a few feathers in that lucky hat including a JUNO nomination and a Canadian Folk Music Award for Best Album of the Year.

 Born on the island of Jersey, John emigrated to Canada with his parents when he was just eight years old.
 Now he lives near Calgary, Alberta with his own family.

 2019 Western Canadian Music Award Nominee – Roots Artist of the Year

 2013 Triple Canadian Folk Music Award Nominee

 2010 Canadian Folk Music Award Winner - Contemporary Recording of the Year

 2010 Western Canadian Music Award Nominee - Roots Recording of the Year

 2010 Juno Award Nominee - Roots and Traditional Solo Category